vbenavente/data-structures/README.md

 # Data-Structures
 - sample code for a number of classic data structures implemented in Python

+## Binary Search Tree
+-

+# All work below this point was before the fork and by Derek Hewitt and Victor Benavente.

 ## Singly-Linked List
 - this is an implementation of a singly linked list in Python